In order to use a video presentation on a web page, you will need to use a couple of video tools and software, depending on each step you perform.

-If you want to sell your video footage on a DVD, all you have to do is to save it with the right format: mpeg-2.
-If your video presentation is too long, use a specialized software to split it and copy in 2 or more DVD’s — don’t forget to keep the quality as it’s best.
+If you want to sell your video footage on a DVD, all you have to do is to save it in the right format: mpeg-2.
+If your video presentation is too long, use a specialized software to split it and copy it 2 or more DVDs — don’t forget to keep the quality as it’s best.

 But if you want to put the video presentation on the Internet, here’s what to do next.

 A video movie is a shoot of a series of still frames in rapid succession (30 frames per second for NTSC and 25 for PAL) to give the impression of motion.
-15 second video of 320 x 240 resolution at 15 fps shot on a digital camera occupies 4Mb of space.
+A 15-second video of 320 x 240 resolution at 15 fps shot on a digital camera occupies 4Mb of space.

 So in order to reduce the size of the footage, you need first to decrease the size of the clip (either in length or decreasing the resolution).
 Like images, video clips are often talked about in resolution terms.
 Most used window formats for Internet are 160×120, 240×180, 320×240.